 There’s not one thing driving the creator economy.
 Instead, it’s being driven by changes in how we create and consume content, access to new software and media platforms that give more back to the creator, and new ways to make money off your work.

-Here are 4 things driving the creator economy:
+Here are 4 stages in the evolution of the creator economy:

 They face lots of rejection, especially those who don’t look and sound like the gatekeepers thought they should.